 Combination powers are those which draw upon aspects of multiple ascendant abilities to function.
 They may make use of every aspect of their component powers or just enough of them to produce the combined effect.
-The fourteen combination powers presented below are abilities that either require several component powers to function, or were simply included to show examples of the combining powers power in use.
+The fifteen combination powers presented below are abilities that either require several component powers to function, or were simply included to show examples of the combining powers power in use.

 Cost: 2 points per rank